Easily semantically confused with : the Genus

 Uniquely identifiable characteristics

 Distinguishing Feature : The inflated seed pods are a feature of all Bladder-sennas, of which there are about 25 species worldwide.
 However, only the two mentioned above escape into the wild in the UK.
+But beware Petty Whin (Genista anglica), which although much lower at just over a foot high, also has inflated seed pods, but they are much smaller at only 12 - 20mm long.

 non-proteinogenic amino acid (NPAA) which is similar to the amino acid L-Arginine.